a-rosenberg/cookbook/recipes/sushi-bowl.md

 <br>

 ### ingredients
-rice
 - 3 rice cooker cups of white short or medium grain rice
 - 4 Tbsp rice vinegar
 - 3 Tbsp (scant) sugar
 - 1 tsp kosher salt
-- approx 2”x2” kombu (optional)
+- approx 2x2” kombu (optional)

-spicy mayo
 - 4 Tbsp kewpie mayonnaise
 - 2 Tbsp sriracha or similar hot sauce

-other toppings
 - 12-16 oz smoked slab salmon
 - avocado; sliced
 - 1 cucumber thinly sliced and tossed with small amount of salt (optionally sugar), or 1 recipe of "smashed cucumbers" - below
 - nori slices to make little sushi tacos
 - pickled red onion, radish or jalapeño
 - white and black toasted sesame seeds
-- Broiled asparagus
+- broiled asparagus

 ### instructions
 1. Start by cooking the rice in a rice cooker on the white or sushi setting.
 Make rice seasoning while it cooks by combining and stirring the rice vinegar, sugar and salt in a small mason jar.